scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 MONTE is one of the most powerful astrodynamic computing libraries in the world.
-It has been extensively tested and verified by flying actual spacecraft to destinations all over the solar system.
-It's a compelling platform for anyone doing aerospace related computation, especially those who love working with the Python language.
+It has been extensively tested and verified by flying actual spacecraft to destinations in the solar system.
+It's a compelling platform for anyone doing aerospace related computation, especially for those who love working with the Python language.

 Acknowledgements
 ----------------